QSmally/QDB/Documentation/Connection.md

 > Returns **{Boolean}** Whether or not the new value was inserted.

 ## [.Modify(KeyOrPath, Fn)](https://github.com/QSmally/QDB/blob/v4/lib/Connections/Connection.js#L619)
-> Updates a value in the database by fetching it and passing it onto the callback function.
+> Updates a value if the entry exists by fetching it and passing it onto the callback function.
 > | Key | Type | Description |
 > | --- | --- | --- |
 > | KeyOrPath | Pathlike | Specifies which row or nested property to fetch. |